10 Must Have Herbs And Spices

 When I got married I got a spice rack complete with spices.
-A few times over the years I have bought a new spice rack and they always came with spices.
-I never used many of the spices, and I hated to throw them away… surely they are no good after a certain period of time, right? lol
+A few times over the years I have bought a new spice rack and they always came pre-filled with spices.
+I never used many of those, and I hated to throw them away… surely they are no good after a certain period of time though, right? lol

-So, I was looking at my spice rack and my spice cabinet and what a huge disarray they are in and decided to clear out any culinary herbs and spices that I don’t use.
-Like I said I hate to throw them away so I just put them in a less prominent place so I could still get to them if I ever needed them.
+So, I was looking at my spice rack and my spice cabinet and what huge disarray they’re in and decided to clear out any culinary herbs and spices that I don’t use.
+As I said, I hate to throw them away, so I just put them in a less prominent place so I could still get to them if I ever needed them.

 So, I pared down to 10 herbs and spices I always keep on hand.
 Some of them I use all the time and some I try to incorporate when I can because they have health benefits and useful medical purposes.
 You can get any of these spices at your local grocery store.

 Here are the 10 I kept:

-Used in, but not limited to Italian, Mediterranean, Mexican dishes, and Indian dishes.
+This popular spice is used in but not limited to Italian, Mediterranean, Mexican dishes, and Indian dishes.
 This popular herb is great in pasta sauce and research shows that the oils in Oregano are said to inhibit bacteria growth and have anti-inflammatory properties.

-Rosemary is best used in hearty stews and soups, as a seasoning for meat and vegetables.
+Rosemary is best used in hearty stews and soups as a seasoning for meat and vegetables.
 Plus, rosemary is an essential ingredient in many different spice blends.
 Not only that, this spice has been said to be good for memory.

 Cumin is delicious in Indian cuisine, and in Mexican dishes, cumin is used in many savory dishes.
 It’s also a key ingredient to any Indian spice blend.
 It is said to help aid in digestion, too.

 Allspice is another one that is good in Indian and Mexican dishes.
 This is also a key ingredient in my holiday spice mixes.
 It also is said to aid in digestion.
 It is even known to help with muscle pain and Arthritis.

-Pepper is used in everything from soups, sauces, and marinades to dry rubs and of course as a staple table seasoning.
+Pepper is used in everything from soups and sauces, to marinades and dry rubs and of course as a staple table seasoning.
 You can get pepper ground or black peppercorns ( my favorite).
 Plus, Black Pepper has medical properties that are said to increase metabolism and energy levels.

 What’s in your spice rack or cabinet?